Maxime McKenna

 2014 | Co-organizer, Concussions, Commotions, and Other Aesthetic Disorders, The University of Chicago, November 2014.

-Dissertation in der Abt.
-Kultur
+Dissertation in Culture

-Mentoring Team:
+Mentoring team:

 First supervisor: Prof. Frank Kelleter